 - a single person with dependent children

-A dependent child is someone:
+A dependent child is:

-- who you substantially support financially
+- attending school, college or university who you support financially

-PBS Safety Net early supply rule
+The PBS Safety Net early supply rule

 Department of Human Services